pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

        print("The computer will want you to make up your mind.")

 Once an ``if`` statement has been finished, it is not possible to re-indent to go back to it.
 The test has to be performed again.
+So this code example doesn't work at all:

 .. code-block:: python
     :linenos: